LoneDev6/Wiki-ItemsAdder/plugin-usage/advanced/furniture/creating-a-furniture.md

 ![](<../../../.gitbook/assets/image (42) (1).png>)

+#### Using Item Frames

+You have to select the **Image icon** and then set the Z-offset to `-16`.
+This will display the model slighly of the block the Item Frame is attached to, but will be seamless when an invisible Item Frame is used.
+This is because of how items in invisible Item Frames are slightly lower than usual.

+### Export the model

 Now let's save the model file into the correct folder, in this case I set this property in the yml configuration file: `model_path: lamp`, so you have to save the .json file inside this path: `ItemsAdder\data\resource_pack\assets\myitems\models\lamp.json`.

+To achieve this, click on "File" followed by "Export Model" and finally "Export Block/Item Model".
+In the new window, head over to the path you want to save your model under, give it the right name and confirm the changes.

 ### Saving changes